sensiml/psoc6-template-fw/README.md

 1. Connect the board to your PC using the provided USB cable through the USB connector.

+2. Open a terminal program and select the KitProg3 COM port.
+Set the serial port parameters to 8N1 and 1000000 baud

-2. In source/app_config.h, ensure the mode is in DATA_CAPTURE_RUNNING_MODE to start capturing training data
+3. In *source/app_config.h*, ensure the mode is in DATA_CAPTURE_RUNNING_MODE to start capturing training data

    ```
    #define APPLICATION_RUNNING_MODE DATA_CAPTURE_RUNNING_MODE